 All of use make mistakes.
 But financial analysts should try their best to avoid them, because every single mistake can prove costly, especially if the managers take an incorrect decision following your analysis.

-Interviewers try to learn a lot of things about you when asking this question.
-They want to:
+We try to learn a lot of things about you when asking this particular question:

-- See if you are honest (everyone makes mistakes, but not everyone can admit making them).
+- If you are honest, and humble (everyone makes mistakes, but not everyone can admit making them).

-- See how mistakes influenced you (if you are down speaking about it, or if you see them as good lessons for the future).
+- How the mistakes you made affected you in job (if you struggle speaking about them, or if you see them as lessons).

-- See if you can solve the problems that result from your mistakes.
+- If you did eventually solve the problems that resulted from your mistakes.